LHC orders police to release PML-N workers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The Lahore High Court (LHC) on Friday ordered the Punjab police to release immediately all workers of the PML-N, detained unlawfully while granted bail to 237 others (of all parties) allegedly arrested on the charges of violation of election code of conduct.
+LAHORE: The Lahore High Court on Friday ordered the Punjab police to release immediately all workers of the Pakistan Muslim League-N, detained unlawfully while granted bail to 237 others (of all parties) allegedly arrested on the charges of violation of election code of conduct.

 The lawyers argued that the workers had been arrested without any reason and in blatant disregard of the law.
 They asked the court to order immediate release of the arrested workers of the PML-N and stop the police from causing harassment to their families.

-LAHORE: The Lahore High Court (LHC) on Friday ordered the Punjab police to release immediately all workers of the PML-N, detained unlawfully while granted bail to 237 others (of all parties) allegedly arrested on the charges of violation of election code of conduct.
+LAHORE: The Lahore High Court on Friday ordered the Punjab police to release immediately all workers of the Pakistan Muslim League-N, detained unlawfully while granted bail to 237 others (of all parties) allegedly arrested on the charges of violation of election code of conduct.

 The lawyers argued that the workers had been arrested without any reason and in blatant disregard of the law.
 They asked the court to order immediate release of the arrested workers of the PML-N and stop the police from causing harassment to their families.